jcalahor/quote_infra/README.md

 ## Tests

-A simple integration fixture cruns in python, this test the action of pushing 2 quotes and getting the corresponding rate by calling the API
+A simple integration fixture that runs in python, this test the action of pushing 2 quotes and getting the corresponding rate by calling the API

 Pre-requisites:
 ```